nitwit-se/notes/content/posts/20231114163855-openai_s_assistants_api.md

 ...
 ```

-And we can now write a simple function handler.
-The language model is smart enough to send bulk function calls so we need to loop through all calls and then respond to let it know that everything was fine by calling `submit_tool_outputs()`.
+`Ctrl-c` to the rescue and we can now write a simple function handler.
+The Assistants API is smart enough to send bulk function calls so we need to loop through all calls and then respond to let it know that everything was fine by calling `submit_tool_outputs()`.

 ```python
 def handle_action(client, run):